Los Angeles Air Force Base: Space Logistics Directorate

 Located at Peterson Space Force Base in Colorado, the Space Logistics Directorate has 550 people and a $500 million annual budget.
 It sustains and modifies worldwide USAF/DoD space weapon systems to include terrestrial and space weather, global positioning systems, launch range control, satellite command and control, secure communications, and missiles early warning.
 The directorate is the focal point for logistics, maintenance, supply, sustaining engineering and the Space Logistics Readiness Center.

 Operationally Responsive Space Office

 The mission of the Operationally Responsive Space Office (ORS) is to plan and prepare for the rapid development of space capabilities.

 Range and Network Division

 The Range and Network Division is responsible for modernizing and sustaining the world-wide Space Force Satellite Control Network as well as the nation's Launch and Test Range Systems located at Vandenberg SFB, California, and Cape Canaveral SFS, Florida.

 Based units

-Notable units based at Los Angeles Space Force Base:
+Notable units based at Los Angeles Air Force Base: